-I work at the World Economic Forum, where I’m Managing Director in charge of communications and media — ‘digital Davos’.
+I work at the World Economic Forum, where I’m Managing Director in charge of public engagement — ‘digital Davos’.
 The Forum is an impartial, independent, not-for-profit based — like me — in Geneva, Switzerland.
 This is my personal blog and website, so the usual caveats apply.

 In 1992, I joined ITN’s News At Ten which took me from Belfast to Bosnia, and many places besides.
 Three years later, I joined the launch team for Five News.